craigsefton/chronos/Readme.md

 functionality.
 All methods manipulate the current object, unless stipulated otherwise.
 In addition, all methods return the current object, so methods can be chained, if desired.
 For examples, look in the Tests folder.

+One import thing to note is that the default TimeZone for Chronos is UTC.